semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 - the `query` field is the place where you define your query.
 - the `boost` field is the place where you define a boost value that will be applied to the whole query.
-- the `functions` field is the place where you will define the functions that calculates the score.
-As you may have noticed, this field is an array, meaning that you can define one or more relevance scoring functions.
+- the `functions` field is the place where you will define the functions that calculate the score.
+As you may have noticed, this field is an array, which means that you can define one or more relevance scoring functions.
 - the `boost_mode` field defines the type of boost mode (multiply, replace, ...) that you will use.
 - the `max_boost` is an optional field, and as it name suggests, it allows you to define a maximum score.
 - the `score_mode` is an optional field that allows you to define the score mode (max, multiply, ...).
 - the `min_score` is an optional field that allows you to define the minimal score.

-As I told you, several relevance scoring functions can be defined, and you can choose which one to apply according the match to a given filter.
+As I told you, several relevance scoring functions can be defined, and you can choose which one to apply accordingly to a given filter.

 #### The possible scoring functions